-This course is designed to help students develop basic English skills necessary for college-level writing through continued emphasis on grammar and sentence structure.
-It provides instruction in the development of clear, concise, well-organized paragraphs and essays that are the building blocks of college essays and reports.
-Some assignments may be completed outside of class through the use of web-based programs that support the textbook.
-DENG 1054 does not satisfy the English requirement for degree and certificate programs.
-A grade of "C" or better is required for successful completion of this course.
-A lab fee is required.
+This course is designed to help students develop basic English skills necessary for college level writing through continued emphasis on Standard American English grammar, sentence structure, and the development of clear, concise, well organized paragraphs and essays that are the building blocks of college essays and reports.
+Furthermore, this course will emphasize the relationship between reading and writing through reflective writing assignments that clearly show an understanding of the text.
+DENG 1064 does not satisfy the English requirement for degree and certificate programs.
+A grade of 'C' or better is required for successful completion of this course.
+This course utilizes computers and carries a laboratory fee.